 Veneers are appropriate solutions if your teeth appear yellow or brown or show signs of decay or staining challenging to cover up.
 Broken or chipped teeth, unusually shaped teeth, or smaller than regular teeth are hidden by veneers.

 Veneers are placed in a multistep process customized to the treatment you need.
-After a consultation with your dentist, they will grind down the surface of your front teeth to make space for the veneers.
+After a consultation with your Alexandria, VA dentist, they will grind down the surface of your front teeth to make space for the veneers.
 To ensure the bodies fit appropriately in your mouth, the tooth surface needs to be made thinner.
 You receive temporary acrylic veneers after your dentist makes a mold of your prepared teeth.
 Veneers require approximately two to four weeks for fabrication and are sent back to your dentist.

 The initial appointment may require several hours, depending on how many teeth you want to be treated.
 After the dental laboratory returns the veneers, your dentist cements them to your prepared teeth using a unique bonding solution.